Agenda

 1:30-2:30 PM StoreHub: Building a Community for the Future of Data Storage Research – Anthony Kougkas, Illinois Tech

 The evolution of data management and storage technologies necessitates a collaborative effort from researchers, developers, and industry partners to address emerging challenges and shape the future of data-intensive applications.
 This BoF session will introduce StoreHub, an NSF-funded cyberinfrastructure planning effort dedicated to advancing data storage research.
 The session will engage the HPC community to discuss the future of data storage research, gather input on StoreHub’s deployment, and explore potential collaborations to shape the cyberinfrastructure to be deployed.
 Participants will gain early insights into this initiative and have the opportunity to influence its direction, fostering data storage innovations and collaborations.
+Please make sure to do the survey for this project: Community Insight Survey for Data Storage Research

-2:30-2:55 PM – Poster Sessions: 5 minute talks from the following:
+2:55-3:15 PMPoster Sessions: 5 minute talks from the following: (20 minutes)

 Optimizing Workflow Performance by Elucidating Semantic Data Flow – Meng Tang, Illinois Institute of Technology